ChocolateVS/ChocolateVS/README.md

 ## 🚀 Featured Projects

 - 🔹 **[Minesweeper Multiplayer](#)**
- My first serious, for fun project, allowing many players to player minesweeper together or against each other.
-Written purely in vanilla js at the time...
-You'll be lucky if it still works tho as i keep changing my server config and breaking the sockets.
+ My first serious, for fun project, allowing many players to play minesweeper together or against each other.
+Written purely in vanilla js at the time... for some reason i thought it was fun...
+Might br broken tho, i keep changing my server config and breaking the sockets.

 - 🔹 **[Color Game](https://chocolatevs.github.io/Color-Game/)**
   One of many random games you'll find around here

 - 🔹 **[itsallauto.com](https://inspections.itsallauto.com)**
-  _An automotive software company.
-I have managed the software development side the company, to build fully fledged work shop management and electronic warrant of fitness software used all over the country (NZ)._
+  An automotive software company.
+I have managed the software development side the company, to build fully fledged work shop management and electronic warrant of fitness software used all over the country (NZ).

 ---

 ---
 <p align="center">
-  <i>Woah someone is here!</i><br/
+  <i>Woah someone is here! {Inject Gitlab stats here}, i don't use github much anymore :(</i><br/

+  OPEN_AI_API_KEY='sk-projsdf879s8dffhsdf934fshf3422e2r2342sdfsdf2'
 </p>